 Families of Functions

-You also observed an.
+You also observed an exponential function.
 The growth of infected people in the “Local Crisis” (in problem 1-9) was exponential.

 Note that we will define and develop these and other functions later in the course, and formally introduce functions in Section 1.2 of this chapter.